Last Updated on: 27th June 2023, 08:27 am

 Peppers are low in calories but high in vitamins B6 and C, iron, folate, and potassium.
-This gives parrots more vibrant feathers, a stronger immune system, and protection against degenerative diseases.
+This gives parrots vibrant feathers, a strong immune system, and more protection against degenerative diseases.

 Why Do Parrots Like Hot Peppers?

 Can Parrots Taste Capsaicin?

-The more capsaicin a pepper has, the hotter it’ll be.
-However, birds can’t taste capsaicin, so the flavor is neutral and inoffensive.
+The more capsaicin a pepper has, the hotter it tastes to humans.
+However, birds can’t taste capsaicin, meaning the flavor will be neutral and inoffensive.